nodejs/node/doc/api/stream.md

     Defaults to `true`
   * `objectMode` {boolean} Whether or not the [`stream.write(anyObj)`][stream-write] is a valid operation.
-When set, it becomes possible to write JavaScript values other than string or `Buffer` if supported by the stream implementation.
+When set, it becomes possible to write JavaScript values other than string, `Buffer` or `Uint8Array` if supported by the stream implementation.
     Defaults to `false`
   * `write` {Function} Implementation for the [`stream._write()`][stream-_write] method.
   * `writev` {Function} Implementation for the